spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/clone-cluster-profile.md

 ---

-You can clone cluster profile across multiple projects.
-For example, you can clone a cluster profile created in one project to another project within the same [tenant](../../glossary-all.md#tenant).
+You can clone a cluster profile across multiple projects within the same [tenant](../../glossary-all.md#tenant).
 ## Prerequisites

 * A cluster profile created in Palette.
 Check out [Cluster Profiles](cluster-profiles.md) to learn about the different types of cluster profiles you can create depending on your requirements.